Last Updated on March 19, 2023

-The simple tricks I followed helped me stop burning my cooker on the bottom and cooked the food nicely.
-So, if you follow the same tricks, you’ll also get relieved from burning the pressure cooker bottom.
+The simple tricks I followed helped me stop burning my cooker on the bottom and cook the food nicely.
+So, if you follow the same tricks, you’ll also get relief from burning the pressure cooker’s bottom.
 So, continue reading!

 If the pressure cooker burns bottom, there is uneven heat distribution.
 But the pressure cookers that were released in recent years provide equal heat distribution.
 Yet, the food is burning and sticking to the bottom.

-The food starts sticking to the cooker’s base that eventually burns the bottom of the pressure cooker.
+The food starts sticking to the cooker’s base, which eventually burns the bottom of the pressure cooker.

 If you’re using an induction stovetop for cooking food, check out our Easy Kitchen Guide’s expert picks of the best pressure cookers for induction.
 These pressure cookers are designed specifically for induction cooktops and do not burn food.

-how to stop food burning on the bottom?
+How to stop food from burning on the bottom?